 Any factual errors will be followed by a prominent, public correction.
 Corrections replace the incorrect facts along with a description of the type of error made.
 If the error is on a platform that prevents editing, the reporter will reply to or comment on the post with corrected information, unless the error is so serious it must be deleted (see Deletions).
 If content was unclear or misleading but not incorrect, Newsource will craft a clarification that describes the information clearly and adds a note about how the original was unclear.
 Whenever possible, the nature of the correction or clarification will be equal in prominence to the original: as a caption or post on social media, using our red highlight at the top of an article on our website, read aloud on a podcast or broadcast, etc.

 Part of the significance of publishing is that work becomes part of the historical record of both our news organization and Northeast Georgia.
-Whether on our website, broadcast or social media channels, a story will only be deleted if it contains severe factual errors that undermine the basis of the reporting and a correction cannot remedy the issue or unless there is a legal or ethical reason to do so.
-If there are any other problems within the reporting, they should be corrected rather than deleted.
-Deletion of any content requires approval from the Newsource instructor of record, the Newsource Managing Editor, and/or the Director of Newsource.
+Whether on our website, broadcast or other digital or social media channels, a story should only be deleted if it contains severe factual errors that undermine the basis of the reporting and a correction cannot remedy the issue — or unless there is a legal or ethical reason to pursue deletion, such as moving on from past arrests/misdeeds or instances where facts disclosed are harmful to sources.
+If there are concerns, contact the Newsource Managing Editor, Dr. Amanda Bright, and/or the Director of Newsource, Prof. Dodie Cantrell-Bickley.
+Newsource reserves the right to deny the request if it determines compliance will impede the public well-being by denying the public the right to know the information.

 Privacy Rights for Sources, Victims, Minors and Suspects